mushishi78/jasper/docs/types.md

 `Meters` and `Feet` are "Alias" types.

-Alias types are denoted by following the type name with the name of the type they alias.
+Alias types are denoted by the `+` operator and are followed by the type name of the type they alias.
 In this case they are both aliases of the `num` type.

 Alias types can use the operators and methods of the type they alias.
 For instance, two value of type `Meters` can be multiplied together like